Bouni/max-cube-protocol/L-Message.md

     8-9     Date Until          2           9D0B
     10      Time Until          1           4

+Apparently if the mode is 'auto' and the valve has moved the byte at offset 9 contains the heater thermostat actual temperature:

+    9       Actual Temperature  1           205

-If the submessage length is 12 (for a WallMountedThermostat), this additional field is provided:
+If the submessage length is 12 (for a WallMountedThermostat), the actual temperature is always provided here:

     Offset  Description         Length      Example Value
     ==============================================================================